 Please visit our History page to find out how the Burt Committee viewed prefabs and prefabrication as the solution to the housing crisis, and listen to an extract of Churchill’s famous speech read by Neil Titley, actor.

 Prefabs were built round a central core, or service unit, supplying utilities to the kitchen, toilet and bathroom, designed by the Ministry of Works.
 For many people the modern conveniences and spacious design of the prefab was a huge leap in quality of life.
 Prefabs did not look like inter-war British houses, but more like American houses, so many thought they were American in design.
 Some American prefabs were imported, but most were British designed and built.
 The Burt Committee visited the Tennessee Valley Authority, and drew inspiration from the temporary towns set up to house workers and their families employed in the hydro-electric dam projects.

 Thanks to Charles Horsey who pointed us towards a discussion forum where you can view GPO instructions for 11 types of prefabs! http://www.rmweb.co.uk/community/index.php?/topic/120128-council-houses/page-2

 Was there a downside to prefab living?
 Prefabs were not well insulated, at least compared with modern standards.
 Former residents report that some were very cold in the winter and hot in summer, and metal window frames could cause condensation.
 However this was as true for some traditionally built houses as prefabs at the time.

 Prefab fitted kitchens were a marvel of modernity.
-They were a development of from the Frankfurt kitchen of 1926, designed by Margaret Schutte-Lihotsky.
+They were a development of the Frankfurt kitchen of 1926, designed by Margaret Schutte-Lihotsky.